 Typically a valid work permit must include:

-If you are considering hiring a foreign worker, please contact your Human Resources advisor before an offer of employment is made.
+If you are considering hiring a foreign worker, please contact your Human Resources Representative before an offer of employment is made.